anurag-git/langchain-chatbots/5_Chatbot_v2.0/README.md

 ## Installs your project + all dependencies (if pyproject.toml is used)
 pip install -e .

+Rename settings-example.yaml to settings.yaml and add your huggingface api token

 # Execution
 ## Execute the python code